-Welcome to our section on trout fishing tips.
 On this page you’ll have the ability to learn about trout and how to be a better trout fisherman.
-It won’t matter if you’re a novice angler or if you’ve been fishing for over 20 years, there is information on this page that will be useful to you.
-You’ll be able to start off by learning some basic information about trout, giving you some insight on why they do what they do.
-After that we have a list of trout fishing tips (why you’re really here), record trout catches, facts about trout and additional resources to continue your research on trout.
-We hope the information on this page will make you a proficient trout angler!
+It doesn’t matter if you’re a novice angler or if you’ve been fishing for over 20 years, there is information on this page that will be useful to you.
+You’ll be able to start off by learning some basic information about trout, giving you some important insight on them.
+We will then provide you with a list of trout fishing tips, record trout catches, facts about trout and additional resources.
+We hope the information on this page will help you become a great trout angler!

 - Trout Fishing Tips, Tricks and Techniques

 - Trout Fishing Records

 Trout is a term used for several types of fish that are a part of one of three genera: oncorhyunchus, salmo or salvelinus.
 They live in freshwater, but some trout do spend time out in the ocean and return to freshwater to spawn, just like salmon, which trout are closely related to.
 Several common types of trout are brown trout, lake trout, rainbow trout and steelhead.
 A trout’s diet usually consists of other fish and aquatic invertebrates.
 When a trout reaches over 12 inches they’ll usually only feed on smaller fish.
 Trout are a very popular game fish and many state wildlife agencies stock lakes, ponds and streams with trout for anglers to catch.